 In 2005, concerned about the direction the country was taking — and believing that a background in science and human behavior would strengthen the political process — she ran for the U.S. Senate seat in Maryland.
 In September, 2006, she was chosen as one of the first fifty persons to be trained in Nashville by Al Gore to give her version of his global warming slide show, the basis of the documentary, “An Inconvenient Truth.
 She has presented her slide show to over 100 educational, religious, political, environmental and business audiences in the United States and abroad.
 In the spring of 2008 she developed a second slide show on the “health effects” of global warming which she has presented to the Robert Woods Johnson Foundation, educational institutions, and medical professionals.
 During the summer of 2008 she traveled to the Arctic Circle to give presentations on the impact of Global Warming in the Arctic.
 In collaboration with the National Wildlife Federation she organized a conference held in March 2009 on the mental health and psychological impacts of climate change.

-She is on the board of the National Wildlife Federation, the Chesapeake Climate Action Network and is a member of the working group of the Maryland Commission on Climate.
+She is on the board of the National Wildlife Federation and is a member of the working group of the Maryland Commission on Climate.
 Governor Martin O’Malley named her to the board of the Chesapeake Bay Trust.
 In July 2009 she was named to the Metropolitan Council of Governments.
 She has served on the CCAN board since 2006.